MTalha-Codes/mmqlc/README.md

 - Queries Involving Complex Numbers.
 ## FAQs - Frequently Asked Questions
 **FAQ #1 : Why The Queries Needs To Be Ordered Like This ?**</br>
-**Answer**: Because **MmQLC** tends to compile the easier queries first and the harder queries second.
+**Answer**: Because **MmQLC** tends to compile/interpret/evaluate the easier queries first and the harder queries second.
 Thus, by arranging queries in the specified order , you'll always get the perfect output.</br>
 **FAQ #2: What If The Queries Are Not Arranged In The Specified Order ?
 Will MmQLC Throw A Compilation Error ?**</br>
-**Answer**: If the queries are not arranged in the above specified order then it is more like to get an unexpected output rather than a compilation error.
+**Answer**: If the queries are not arranged in the above specified order then it is more like to get an unexpected output rather than a compilation/interpretation/evaluation error.
+> [!NOTE]
+> The above terms not applied to interactive mode in **MmQLC v2.2**(See Changlog)

 ## Comments in MmQL
 The MmQL language only support single-line comments.